sanjoyg/dirigera_platform/README.md

-# IKEA Dirigera Hub Integration
+## IKEA Dirigera Hub Integration
 This custom components help integrating HomeAssistant with the new IKEA Dirigera hub.
 This integration is a scaffolding on the great work done by Nicolas Hilberg  at https://github.com/Leggin/dirigera

+Supports
+* Lights
+* Outlets
+* Open/Close Sensors
+* Motion Sensor
+* Environment Sensor

 ## Pre-requisite
 1. Identify the IP of the gateway - Usually looking at the client list in your home router interface will give that.